Skip to main content

 Scoping to a subset of documents

-When you want to limit search to a specific team’s workspace, a handful of files, or a tagged collection, use one of the three scoping parameters. file_id is mutually exclusive with workspace_id and tag_idworkspace_id and tag_id can be combined.
+When you want to limit search to a specific team’s workspace, a handful of files, or a tagged collection, use one of the three scoping parameters. file_id is mutually exclusive with workspace_id and tag_id, while workspace_id and tag_id can be combined.

 Best for multi-tenant products where each customer or team has their own workspace.